raquo/Laminar/docs/Documentation.md

 And so, an empty DOM node can be created with... `emptyNode`.

-// @NC What type actually
+// @nc What type actually

 ```scala
 val node: Node = if (foo) element else emptyNode